Integrability of Liouville theory: proof of the DOZZ Formula: Introduction

 The basic objects of interest in LCFT are in physics terminology {\it vertex operators}

 where $\alpha$ is a complex number and their correlation functions $ \langle \prod_{k=1}^N V_{\alpha_k}(z_k) \rangle $.
 Their definition involves a regularization and renormalization procedure and they were constructed rigorously in \cite{DKRV} for $N \geq 3$ and for real $\alpha_i$ satisfying certain conditions.
-The construction of the correlations in \cite{DKRV} is probabilistic and based on interpreting $e^{-\frac{1}{^{\pi}}\int_\C |\partial_z\phi(z)|^2d^2z} D\phi$ in terms of a suitable Gaussian Free Field (GFF) probability measure: see subsection \ref{sec:backgr} below for precise definitions and an explicit formula for the correlations in terms of Gaussian Multiplicative Chaos.
+The construction of the correlations in \cite{DKRV} is probabilistic and based on interpreting $e^{-\frac{1}{^{\pi}}\int_\C |\partial_z\phi(z)|^2d^2z} D\phi$ in terms of a suitable Gaussian Free Field (GFF) probability measure: see subsection \ref{sec:backgr} below for precise definitions and an explicit formula for the correlations in terms of the GMC associated to the GFF.

 In particular it was proved in \cite{DKRV} that these correlation functions are {\it conformal tensors}.
-More precisely, if $z_1, \cdots, z_N$ are $N$ distinct points in $\C$ then for a M\"obius map $\psi(z)= \frac{az+b}{cz+d}$ (with $a,b,c,d \in \C$ and $ad-bc=1$)
+More precisely, if $z_1, \dots, z_N$ are $N$ distinct points in $\C$ then for a M\"obius map $\psi(z)= \frac{az+b}{cz+d}$ (with $a,b,c,d \in \C$ and $ad-bc=1$)

 where $\Delta_{\alpha}=\frac{\alpha}{2}(Q-\frac{\alpha}{2})$ is called the conformal weight.
 This global conformal symmetry fixes the three point correlation functions up to a constant: